mohanr/mohanr.github.io/_posts/2017-01-10-JoyOfOcaml1.md

 title: Joy of OCaml - Part II( Unfinished post )
 published: true
 ---
 In the second part I will explain some more language features and code.
+All diagrams are drawn using the Tex package, Tikz.

 ### _let_ keyword
 We start with this keyword again as this tripped me up.
 Moreover one does not